jpmorganchase/salt-ds/.changeset/wise-candles-exercise.md

 RadioButton

-Refactor API and cleanup styles
+Refactor API and cleanup styles.
-Removed `icon` prop; icon is not customisable anymore Added `inputProps`
+Removed `icon` prop; icon is not customisable anymore.
+Added `inputProps` prop to be passed to the radio input.
-Added `error` prop for error state styling
+Added `error` prop for error state styling.

 RadioButtonGroup

-Remove icon prop; icon is not customisable anymore Remove legend prop; will be implemented by FormField Remove radios prop; should be the users' responsibility Add direction prop, replaces row prop
-Add labelWrap prop
+Removed `icon` prop; icon is not customisable anymore.
+Removed `legend` prop; will be implemented by FormField.
+Removed `radios` prop; should be the users' responsibility to add the children.
+Added `direction` prop, replaces row prop.
+Added `labelWrap` prop.

+RadioButtonIcon

+Added `error` prop for error state styling.
+Added `disabled` prop for disabled state styling.